chinamike65/hugo-tuolesi/content/book3/book3en.md

 The three schools were gradually developed and formed according to the broad strategy of study and the ability of later disciples.

-To put it simply, the Kadam scriptures are based on the practices of various great scriptures and explain the order of the path, similar to the combination of the five great treatises and the steps of the path now, and the highest requirements for the wisdom and diligence of the disciples;
+To put it simply, the Kadampa scriptures are based on the practices of various great scriptures and explain the order of the path, similar to the combination of the five great treatises and the steps of the path now, and has the highest requirements for the wisdom and diligence of the disciples.

 The sect explains the order of the path in accordance with the "Stages of the Holy Dharma" by Master Zhuolongpa, which is slightly simpler than the previous sect, similar to the current study in accordance with the broad and abbreviated theory of the path to enlightenment, and the requirements for the disciples are slightly lower; The Kadampa masters explain the order of the path, highlight the main points, and at the same time employ various brief guiding principles to guide the disciples to study and practice, and the requirements for the disciples were the lowest.